oriash93/AutoClicker/README.md

 ## Features
 * Choose a custom interval to perform mouse tasks.
-* Perform left, right or middle button mouse clicks.
+* Perform left button, right button or middle button mouse clicks.
 * Perform single click tasks, or double click tasks.
-* Click infinitely, or choose a limited number of times to click.
+* Perform clicks infinitely, or choose a limited number of times.
-* Click at the current cursor position, or choose a custom position.
+* Perform clicks at the current cursor position, or choose a custom position.

 ## Download ##
-You can download the source files and run the solution in Visual Studio, or download the latest version from the [releases](https://github.com/oriash93/AutoClicker/releases) page.
+Download the latest version from the [releases](https://github.com/oriash93/AutoClicker/releases) page, unzip and run AutoClicker.exe.

+## Build ##
+Open the solution via Visual Studio, build and run.